MissMaryR/AlphaFold3-Submission-for-HIVE/README.md

 example:
 input folder will have a folder in it called input_output with folders for each json file;

-file named example_model.cif is the model to put into PyMOL and save as a pdb
+file named monomer_model.cif is the model to put into PyMOL and save as a pdb

 then probably run through relaxation before running on Rosetta